-Pelvic inflammatory disease (PID) is characterized by infection of the female reproductive organs, such as the uterus, fallopian tubes, and ovaries.
-It is mostly acquired through unsafe sexual practices and is one of the most serious consequences of sexually transmitted diseases (STD).
+Pelvic inflammatory disease (PID) is the infection of the female reproductive organs (uterus, fallopian tubes, and ovaries).
+It is most commonly acquired because of unprotected sex (no condom use) and is one of the most serious consequences of sexually transmitted diseases (STDs).
 PID can cause permanent damage to the female reproductive system, and is one of the leading causes of infertility.

 Causes and risks

-PID can occur when your cervix is exposed to an STD, such as chlamydia or gonorrhoea.
+PID can occur when your cervix is exposed to an STD such as chlamydia or gonorrhoea.
 The cervix loses its ability to protect the internal organs from bacteria and the infection eventually spreads to your uterus, ovaries, and fallopian tubes.
 Ninety percent of PID occurs as a result of untreated chlamydia and gonorrhoea.
-Sexual practices that involve multiple partners and unprotected sex increase your chances of acquiring STDs, which can in turn lead to PID.
-Some of the other causes include:
+Having multiple sexual partners and unprotected sex increase your chances of acquiring STDs, which in turn increases the likelihood of PID.
+Some other causes include:

 - Intrauterine device (IUD) use